vatthaphon/esp32_vag/README.md

 # VAG ESP32

 ## Description
 This repository stores C-based firmware running in ESP32 for the VAG project.
-The firware gets samples from ADS1256 at 10K Hz that are transmitted to PC through WI-FI.
+The firmware gets samples from ADS1256 at 10K Hz that are transmitted to PC through WI-FI.

 ## Installation
 - Hardware requirements: ESP32-WROOM and ADS1256.